 Dolby describes the rise of Velikovsky’s popularity and subsequent community conflict as an example of the social and political nature of science, but also as an exhibit of how to judge when a new “science” is worthwhile.
 There are so many individuals who present revolutionary ideas; how do we know which ones to take seriously?

-In a speciality field, a contributor is expected to present their arguments and supporting evidence in a formal paper to a reputable journal and be subject to peer review.
+In a specialty field, a contributor is expected to present their arguments and supporting evidence in a formal paper to a reputable journal and be subject to peer review.
 If the paper gets published, the idea is deemed worthy of consideration by this unique community.
 The idea is expected to fit into the existing understanding of the field or improve upon what is known, citing literature of what has come before.
 Velikovsky’s catastrophism did not go this route.

 The theory spanned disparate fields of study and the literature on physical sciences as cited revealed to Dolby that Velikovsky did not understand the foundations in this field.